 Another great food trend sweeping the dessert aisles is birthday cake.
 From “remixes” to frostings to ice creams to cakes (sort of strange right?), this trend is delicious in all its forms (for a food trend recipe, check out this article).
 Instead of the typical vanilla cake, birthday cake recipes usually include yellow cake; vanilla cake’s tastier cousin.
 With colored dots for fun and flavor, the birthday cake recipe is just a little more jazz than regular cake.
 Recently, I stumbled upon birthday cake Oreos and knew I had to try them.
 They certainly did not disappoint.
 We wrote a post on chocolate Birthday Cake Oreos if you would like to read our review of that as well.
 What makes you buy a product?
 Packaging most of the time.
 When you pick up a box of birthday cake Oreos, the packaging screams frivolity and joy.
 There’s candles, there’s nice yellow packaging (both for your eyes to pick up and a hint to the yellow cake), there’s bright colors; something for everyone at the store.
 I can see how moms would find boxes of them sneakily put into their carts by small hands.
 Beyond the exciting packaging, which really did catch my eye in the store, the first pull of the tab to open the container is delightful.
 I couldn’t believe how strong the smell of the birthday cake was.
 It was as if I had just baked yellow cake in my oven.
 It was enticing and made the product seem extremely fresh.
 After the burst of flavor, I was a little dissatisfied that most of my Oreos were crumbled or broken and there were crumbs all over the place.
 Guess they must have gotten stomped on by one of the kids whose mom returned them to the shelves.
 I broke one open to see if they jazzed up their cream and you know what, they did!
 There were happy little flecks of color in the white cream of the Oreo just like all the other yellow cake treats.
 I was surprised; typically they don’t go to the effort to recreate every little piece of the design.
 They just infuse the cake, frosting, cookie, whatever with the flavor at hand.
 The yellow cookie with the colorful frosting was truly a great take on the birthday cake trend.
 But let’s talk about taste.
 Wow!
 Great job, Nabisco!
 I was impressed with both the quality of the cookie and the cream.
 It really tasted like I was eating a piece of birthday cake.
 The cookie added great vanilla flavor to the cream.
 And what was really excellent was that they didn’t just treat the cream as if it was the frosting and the cookie was the cake.
 The cream and cookie, even when eaten separately, both tasted like cake and frosting.
 It was truly a great, and surprising, dessert experience.
 I would certainly recommend picking up some of the birthday cake Oreos whether you’re heading to a party, just broke-up with your girlfriend, or want to treat yourself.
 They’re everything you want in the birthday cake trend and I’d even go so far as to say they’re better than many of the cake and cupcake mixes I’ve had.
 Pick them up at any local store but try to keep yourself from eating the entire container at your first sitting.
 Item: Nabisco Birthday Cake Golden Oreo Purchased Price: $3.25 Size: 15.25 oz. package Nutrition Facts – 2 cookies – 150 calories, 60 calories from fat, 7 grams of fat, 2 grams of saturated fat, 0 grams of trans fat, 0 milligrams of cholesterol, 80 milligrams of sodium, 15 milligrams of potassium, 21 grams of carbohydrates, 0 grams of dietary fiber, 12 grams of sugars, and less than one gram of protein.
 SummaryAuthor RatingAggregate Rating5 based on 1 votes Brand Name OreoProduct Name Golden Birthday Cake OreosPrice USD 3.25Product Availability Available in Store Only The following two tabs change content below.BioLatest Posts Mandy Ellis I am in deep-fried love with food and travel.
 With Italian roots, I have a weakness for bread, marinara, and mozzarella.
 I’ll try anything once and am constantly searching for intriguing places to visit.
-When I'm not savoring the last bite or organizing my next trip, I'm indulging my inner bookworm and writing about my adventures.
+When I'm not savoring the last bite or organizing my next trip, I'm indulging my inner bookworm (who needs comobajardepeso.com when you have great food) and writing about my adventures.
 If you turn on college football and give me a local craft beer, you’ll see the happiest Hokie on the West coast.
 Latest posts by Mandy Ellis (see all) Applebee’s : Color, Cuisine, and Coupons - February 5, 2015 Everything You Need to Know About African Mango - December 15, 2014 Keep Your Kitchen Pest-Free Using These Five Methods - October 21, 2014 5 Responses mike July 15th, 2014 I am hooked on these cookies!!
 DELICIOUS IS TOO SMALL A WORD TO DESCRIBE THEM! be warned, there might be crack or perhaps magic pixie dust in the frosting because I cannot stop eating them!!!! thank you nabisco…thank you for making my life complete!
 Reply So You September 22nd, 2014 This is a very good article.
 Thank you for a great information.
 Reply Leave a Reply Cancel Reply Your email address will not be published.
-Name* Email* Website Comment Current [email protected]* Leave this field empty * Notify me of follow-up comments by email.
+Name* Email* Website Comment Current [email protected]* Leave this field empty Notify me of follow-up comments by email.
 Notify me of new posts by email.